creepymonster/GlucoseDirect/README.md

 # Gluco Direct App

-**Warning, in its current state the project is strictly for my personal use and is highly experimental.**
+**Warning, the project is strictly for my personal use and is highly experimental.**

 My playground for the Libre 2 blood glucose sensors and Swift/SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).